newmanrs/blog/content/blog/recipe-coconut-clafoutis.markdown

 # Directions

 1. Mix coconut milk, sugar, and eggs and vanilla (optional).
 Add flour slowly last.
 Fortunately, it's a liquid so no tools or effort is required.
 I usually prefer chaokoh coconut milk, but there are rare consistency issues so maybe I shouldn't recommend.
-Unfortunately this is a "I know it when I see it"^[Usually it manifests with not the water/fat separating, but the fat itself separating into pieces.
-It usually has only a subtle off flavor, but I'm certain cans like this might be fine for a curry but would be disastrous for this dish.
-As a further aside the selected quote was popularized by [Justice Potter Stewart in the case Jacobellis vs Ohio](https://www.law.cornell.edu/supremecourt/text/378/184#writing-USSC_CR_0378_0184_ZC1) in a first amendment case over what is and is not obscene material.
-] type of situation.
+Unfortunately this is a "I know it when I see it"
 2. Butter up a baking pan.
 3. Add mixture.
 Cover with layer of fruit.
 Frozen works fine.
 Chef's choice, but mixed berries are shown, and work well.
 I have a hunch that halved cherries, or sliced stone fruits would be delicious.
 Consider trace nutmeg.
 4. Bake at 350&deg;F until it sets and/or golden.
 It will puff up.
 When it cools it deflates.
 Don't worry about it.
 It'll be okay.